 Specifically, under the impact of such an event the Group's advertising revenues could decline or the Group could incur extraordinary costs.
 This might occur because of a temporary limitation in the operation of the Group site, causing a disruption in planned advertising business.
-Or, for its own reasons, the advertising company might stop, reduce or postpone advertising.
-The access infrastructure for Yahoo!
-BB might also be interrupted.
+Or, for its own reasons, the advertising company might stop, reduce, or postpone advertising.
+Furthermore, the access infrastructure for Yahoo!
+BB might also be interrupted or some other circumstance arise where users would not longer be able to use the Group's pay services.
 In addition, there is the risk that operations and earnings could be affected by damage to communications or transportation lines in the United States or other countries or regions that would impede the support structure that Yahoo!
 Inc. provides for the Group and its links to business alliances.
 In the worst-case scenario, the Group offices could be physically disabled.
 If other companies closely related to Group business, such as Yahoo!
 Inc. and related companies or SBB and other access service providers, were hit with the same conditions, it is possible that the Group could become unable to continue operations.